keybase/homebrew-beta/GUIDE.md

 keybase install
 keybase version # Should say 1.0.9 for both client and server

-# Install from HEAD
+# Install new version
-brew uninstall --force keybase brew install --HEAD keybase
+brew uninstall --force keybase cd 10013 brew install keybase.rb brew link --overwrite keybase

 keybase version # Should show a version mismatch keybase id # Should trigger a service restart and then continue